-Some people who join my ARC team are experienced reviewers and know how it all works, others are brand new and have never been on an ARC team before - if this is you, wow, welcome and I'm honored you chose to join MY team!
-So for the newbies (actually for all of you) I thought I'd drop some rules and guidelines on what my expectations are, how I run things and how to write effective reviews.
+Some people who join my ARC team are experienced reviewers and know how it all works, others are brand new and have never been on an ARC team before - if this is you, wow, welcome and I'm honoured you chose to join MY team!
+So for the newbies (actually for all of you) I thought I'd drop some guidelines on what my expectations are, how I run things and how to write effective reviews.
 You are welcome to bookmark this page and come back to it whenever you need to.
 If you've been reviewing for a while, have a read anyway, it can't hurt, right?

 How it works!
-My rules and guidelines
+My guidelines

 When I have an ARC ready to go, I'll email you.
 In the email will be a link to download a copy from a service I use called Bookfunnel - this allows you to download the book in whatever format suits your device.
 Then the fun begins - you read my work *gasp* and then leave a review.
 All very straightforward, yes?
 Indeed, but I've found I need to instill some rules and some of this will get to sound repetitive (sorry not sorry).

+Right.
+Let's get into the nuts and bolts of reviewing.
 Nothing burns me like the "this was a great book butttt *I* think it should have been longer" or should have had more sex, or shouldn't have had sex.
 You either thought it rocked, or it didn't.